getify/You-Dont-Know-JS/getting-started/ch1.md

 Transpilation and polyfilling are two highly effective techniques for addressing that gap between code that uses the latest stable features in the language and the old environments a site or application needs to still support.
 Since JS isn't going to stop improving, the gap will never go away.
 Both techniques should be embraced as a standard part of every JS project's production chain going forward.

-## Interpretation or Compilation
+## Interpretation vs Compilation

 A long-debated question for code written in JS: is it an interpreted script or a compiled program?
 The majority opinion seems to be that JS is an interpreted (scripting) language.
 But the truth is more complicated than that.

 Let's consider the question in more detail.

-First, why do people even debate or care about this?
+To start, why do people even debate or care about this?
 Why does it matter?

 For much of the history of programming languages, "interpreted" languages and "scripting" languages have been looked down as inferior compared to their compiled counterparts.
 The reasons for this acrimony are numerous, including a perception of lack of performance optimization, as well as dislike of certain language characteristics, such as scripting languages generally using dynamic typing instead of the "more mature" statically typed languages.